We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 As a Finnish teacher you may not see you are special.
 Having grown in Finland, gone to school in Finland, studied to be a teacher in Finland, it is obvious that the only education system you know.
 When you get good feedback from international colleagues or visit other schools with different education system, you will notice that our child-centred, learning-by-doing approach is actually quite unique.

-What kind of challenges have we faced working abroad?
+What kind of new challenges have you faced working abroad? (challenges)

 We are here not only to offer good education and top-quality lessons, but to educate our students to be polite, tolerant, empathetic human beings and influence the way this generation thinks.
 The society in Qatar is very heterogeneous as most of the population are expats.
 The culture is different in many ways and obviously you need to respect the local customs and traditions.